 - Best Camera Lenses and Accessories for Shooting Video

-Canon Collective ambassador Neal Walters shares his recommendations on the best camera lenses and accessories to use for capturing cinematic video footage.
-From advice on using ND filters to achieve a more professional look to gear suggestions that will help you film silky smooth footage, this is everything you need to know to start shooting better video today.
+Learn which lenses and accessories you need for capturing cinematic video footage.
+From advice on using ND filters to achieve a more professional look, to gear suggestions that will help you film silky smooth footage, here's everything you need to know.

 ND Filters – For Shooting Video in Bright Light

 When shooting video, your shutter speed should ideally be set at double your frame rate to achieve a filmic look.
 For example, when filming at 24 fps (frames per second), your shutter speed should be set to 1/48 or 1/50.
 In addition to having a fixed shutter speed, a wide aperture (e.g. f/2.8) should also be used to achieve a shallow depth-of-field.
 Finally, because ISO can only be lowered to 100, there’s only so far it can be used to compensate for bright lighting conditions.
 This is where ND filters (neutral density filters) come into play.
 An ND filter is a dark piece of glass that fits over the front of your lens and reduces the amount of light that enters your camera.
 This gives you greater control over your exposure and allows you to use your desired camera settings in bright lighting conditions.

 Large Capacity SD Cards – For Uncompromising Video Quality and Storage